pjungwir/pg-temporal-talk-2020/slides.md

   - What does it even mean?
     - I means we delete/update the affected region of the referencing table.
 - Cascade is actually easy to implement *if* we have temporal update/delete.
+  - A temporal update/delete is exactly what a temporal cascade does.
   - So let's go to that....